Do face masks really protect against coronavirus?

 So far, the coronavirus has sickened thousands of people, mostly in China, and spread to at least 18 countries around the world.

 As of Thursday, there are six confirmed cases in the U.S., including one case of person-to-person spread.
 A woman in Chicago who got sick from the virus after returning from a trip to Wuhan, China, apparently infected her husband, who had not gone to China.
-In addition, more than 100 people in the U.S. were being tested for the disease across 26 states earlier this week.
+In addition, more than 100 people in the U.S. were being tested for the disease across 26 states.

 Health officials are concerned the rapid spread of the virus could mimic the outbreak of the SARS virus (Severe Acute Respiratory Syndrome) in the early 2000's, during which many people also wore masks for protection.